ForEvolve/forevolve.github.io/_drafts/en/2021-06-01-learn-coding-with-dot-net-core-part-10.md

 In the following example, we put that to good use and display `Console.WriteLine("The user did not enter GO!");` when the input is different than `"GO"`.
 We could write this with two `if` statements or an `if` followed by an `else` statement.
-Let's start with the first:
+Let's start by the first option:

 ```csharp
 using System;